arskom/spyne/doc/source/manual/03_types.rst

 also the subclass of Python's own :class:`Exception`.

-When implementing public Spyne services, the recommendation is to raise ``Fault`` subclasses for client errors, and let other exceptions bubble up until they get logged and re-raised as server-side errors.
+When implementing public Spyne services, the recommendation is to raise instances of ``Fault`` subclasses for client errors, and let other exceptions bubble up until they get logged and re-raised as server-side errors by the protocol handlers.

 Not all protocols and transports care about distinguishing client and server exceptions.
 Http has 4xx codes for client-side (invalid request case) errors